How to Create an Eye-Catching Invitation to Your Home

 Sometimes, all you need are a good “scrub” and a coat of paint to do the trick.

 Left: A clean roof and windows are part of a home’s curb appeal.
 You can buy or rent tools to do power washing.
-Center: As the spring and summer months come, a manicured lawn is a delightful sight for all.
-Right: Along with the lawn upkeep, check that the sprinklers are working.
+Right: As the spring and summer months come, a manicured lawn is a delightful sight for all.
+Along with the lawn upkeep, check that the sprinklers are working.

 2. Create an interesting pathway.